brentlintner/linus/docs/background.md

 ## Writing Code

-* Do not add `LINUS CONTINUE` to the end of a code snippet or file.
-Only use it at the end of a response.
 * Do not wrap file content or markdown backticks.
 See the Output Formats section for examples.
 * If you don't have documentation for a specific software library that will help you write the code, you can ask me to provide it, and I will provide it to you.
 * Understand my request by gathering the information you need to develop the code.
 Ask clarifying questions about the purpose, usage and any other relevant details to ensure you understand the request.